nicc777/kubernetes-recipes/bootstrapping/k3s_local_dev/README.md

 > [!IMPORTANT]
 > This is a deployment to a PRIVATE LAN with no Internet Ingress and therefore we create the ingress to the Tekton Dashboard.
 THIS IS NOT SECURE!
 If you are not comfortable with this, or you have a different use-case that may involve multiple users on your LAN, skip this step.

+> [!NOTE]
+> Ensure a DNS A record is created for the sub-domain `tekton` and that it points to the server's private IP address on the LAN.

 ```bash
 # WARNING: Only apply if your are sure